 Captures and detections of tagged fish indicated that Rainbow Trout fry were distributed predominantly in the mainstem, while parr and adult fish were distributed between the spawning channels and mainstem.
 Rainbow Trout moved between the spawning channels and the mainstem Seton River, suggestive of a single population.
 Positive monthly growth was evident in age-0 to age-2 fish.
 Initial analyses indicated that rearing location and year (related to flow and habitat conditions) were significantly affecting the body condition of fry in that fish found in the USC and Reach 3 had a lower body condition compared to fish in Reach 1.
-Rainbow Trout fry abundance was greatest in 2014 (N = 12,269 fish; 95% credible interval of 8,529-18,608 fish) and lowest in 2020 (N = 1,927 fish; 95% credible interval of 1,364-2,795 fish).
-The 2020 estimate was equivalent to the 2015 estimate but was conducted a month later than in all other years (delayed by fall high flows).
+Rainbow Trout fry abundance was greatest in 2014 (N = 13,481 fish; 95% credible interval of 9,734 - 18,981 fish) and lowest in 2021 (N = 1,839 fish; 95% credible interval of 1,113-3,025 fish).
 Given that 2014 had high variability in observed densities during electrofishing and was the only estimate under WUP target flows, there is a high degree of uncertainty in the estimate and comparative analyses between abundance and flow conditions were limited.
-Between 2014 and 2020, data indicated that suitable rearing habitat for Rainbow Trout fry has decreased, particularly in Reach 2.
+Between 2014 and 2021, data indicated that suitable rearing habitat for Rainbow Trout fry has decreased, particularly in Reach 2.

 Juvenile Coho Salmon were distributed between the mainstem and spawning channels regardless of age.
 Though recapture rate was low, all recaptures were in the same reach as the original capture, suggesting that Coho Salmon juveniles may show high site fidelity.
-Movement between spawning channels and the mainstem was detected during the typical period of seaward migration, as well as prior to the over-wintering period.
-Data suggest that most juveniles leave the system at age 1 in the spring with a smaller number remaining for a second year.
+Movement between spawning channels and the mainstem was detected during the typical period of seaward migration, as well as prior to the overwintering period.
+Data suggest that most juveniles leave the system in the spring at age 1 with a smaller number remaining for a second year.
 Growth metrics from month-to-month were positive with initial analyses showing that rearing location and year (related to flow and habitat conditions) were significantly affecting the body condition of fry.

 Juvenile Chinook Salmon were found primarily in the mainstem Seton River close to the Fraser River.
 Juvenile Chinook Salmon spend up to 2 years in the Seton River prior to making their seaward migration, which occurs in the spring.
 While positive monthly growth was observed, growth metrics did not appear to be related to conditions in the Seton River system.
-DNA results from the 2016-2018 samples (results pending for 2019-2020; samples were also collected from juvenile Coho Salmon in 2020) revealed that, on average, 52% of juvenile Chinook Salmon captured in the Seton River originated from other Fraser River populations (though not Bridge River).
+DNA results from the 2016-2018 samples (results pending for 2019-2021; samples were also collected from juvenile Coho Salmon in 2020 and 2021) revealed that, on average, 52% of juvenile Chinook Salmon captured in the Seton River originated from other Fraser River populations (though not Bridge River).
 The Seton River evidently provides rearing habitat for many Chinook Salmon populations; given their imperiled status, the potential effects of Seton Dam operations on this species remains an important consideration.